-Options allow you to change how recorded sessions appear in the Player window.
-You can pan and scale the image, show the playback in full screen, display the Player window in a separate window, and display a red border around the recorded session to differentiate it from the Player window background.
+You can do the following to change how recorded sessions appear in the player window:

+- Pan and scale the image. - Show playback in full screen - Display the player window in a separate window - Display a red border around the recorded session to differentiate it from the player window background.

-Display the Player window in full screen
+Display the player window in full screen

-1. Log on to the workstation where the Session Recording Player is installed.
+1. Log on to the workstation where the Session Recording player is installed.
 2. From the Start menu, choose Session Recording Player.
 3. From the Session Recording Player menu bar, choose View > Player Full Screen.
 4. To return to the original size, press Esc or F11.

-Display the Player window in a separate window
+Display the player window in a separate window

-1. Log on to the workstation where the Session Recording Player is installed.
+1. Log on to the workstation where the Session Recording player is installed.
 2. From the Start menu, choose Session Recording Player.
 3. From the Session Recording Player menu bar, choose View > Player in Separate Window.
-A new window appears, containing the Player window.
+A new window appears, containing the player window.
 You can drag and resize the window.
-4. To embed the Player window in the main window, choose View > Player in Separate Window, or press F10.
+4. To embed the player window in the main window, choose View > Player in Separate Window, or press F10.